 Birgit Cramer van den Bogaart: proud resident of Nieuw-Vennep for 22 years!

-Center manager Nieuw-Vennep, communication manager Hoofddorp Winkelstad and board member of Meerlive are just a few of the many functions that Birgit holds.
-Thanks to this impressive CV, Birgit knows the municipality like no other.
-That is why VisitHaarlemmermeer talked to her.
-Read on for the best facts and best tips about Haarlemmermeer.
+Town center manager Nieuw-Vennep, freelancer with her own company, MeerMetContent, where she primarily helps Haarlemmermeer businesses with their online and offline visibility, and board member of Hospice Bardo are just a few of Birgit's many roles.
+Thanks to her impressive resume, Birgit knows the municipality like the back of her hand.
+That's why VisitHaarlemmermeer sat down with her.
+Read on for the most interesting facts and top tips about Haarlemmermeer.

 Birgit Cramer van den Bogaart in Harmonie dome